-I’ve recently been looking for some management software to help me with my job.
-As the marketing manager for a management software company, I’ve been surprised how much I’ve learned.
+We’ve recently been looking for some management software to help our marketing department.
+As the director for a management software company, I’ve been surprised how much I’ve learned.

 I’ve been promised the moon on a spoon (of course)…every member of my team will be more effective, and the money spent on the software will very quickly be recouped, multiple times over!
 Testimonials from past customers are positively ecstatic, and I’m told that every aspect of our work will be almost magically enhanced.